Kyvvu

 For prospective partners

 We work with a select group of consultancies, systems integrators, and AI governance specialists who deliver Kyvvu to their clients.
-If you're advising enterprises on AI agent deployment or AI Act readiness and want runtime enforcement as part of your offering, we'd like to talk.
+If you advise enterprises on AI agent deployment or AI Act readiness and want runtime enforcement as part of your offering, we'd like to talk.

 Technical questions, integration details, and research: maurits@kyvvu.com